-The proposed new site access intersection includes pedestrian crossings on all approaches.
-This would provide direct access to all existing pedestrian footpaths in all directions.
+The proposed new site access intersection includes pedestrian crossings on Nyrang Street, the Costco access road and the East approach of Parramatta Road.
+These would provide direct access to all existing pedestrian footpaths in all directions.
 In addition, a new footpath would be provided along the frontage of the site.
 At present there is no existing footpath along the edge of the Linfox site; therefore, the provision of this footpath provides a useful improvement in the local footway network along the northern edge of Parramatta Road.